ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 }

-To turn the maintenance mode off, set mode
+To turn the maintenance mode off, set mode to "normal" instead, and omit the

-attribute or set it to 0
+timeout attribute or set it to 0.

 You can send another request when the DB-Server is already in maintenance mode to extend the timeout.